-Donald W. Barney and Herbert C. Klein are currently members of the Board of Trustees, with their terms of office scheduled to expire as of the date of the Annual Meeting.
-Please see the section captioned "Board of Trustees" below for a description of the business experience of and other relevant information with respect to Donald W. Barney and Herbert C. Klein.
+Ronald J. Artinian, Alan L. Aufzien, John A. Aiello and Justin F. Meng are currently members of the Board of Trustees, with their terms of office scheduled to expire as of the date of the Annual Meeting.
+Please see the section captioned "Board of Trustees" below for a description of the business experience of and other relevant information with respect to the nominees.

-It is the intention of the persons named in the accompanying proxy to vote, unless otherwise instructed, in favor of the election of each of Donald W. Barney and Herbert C. Klein to a three-year term as Trustee.
-Should Donald W. Barney or Herbert C. Klein be unable to serve, the proxies will be voted for the election of such other person or persons as shall be determined by the persons named in the proxy in accordance with their judgment, and any such person elected in their place shall be elected to a three-year term as a Trustee.
-Management of the Trust is not aware of any reason why Donald W. Barney or Herbert C. Klein, if elected, would be unable to serve as a Trustee.
+It is the intention of the persons named in the accompanying proxy to vote, unless otherwise instructed, in favor of the election of each of Ronald J. Artinian, Alan L. Aufzien and Justin F. Meng to three-year terms as Trustees and in favor of the election of John A. Aiello to a two-year term as a Trustee.
+Should Ronald J. Artinian, Alan L. Aufzien, John A. Aiello or Justin F. Meng be unable to serve, the proxies will be voted for the election of such other person or persons as shall be determined by the persons named in the proxy in accordance with their judgment, and any such person elected in their place shall be elected to either a three-year term or a two-year term as a Trustee, as the case may be.
+Management of the Trust is not aware of any reason why Ronald J. Artinian, Alan L. Aufzien, John A. Aiello or Justin F. Meng, if elected, would be unable to serve as a Trustee.

-The Board of Trustees recommends a vote FOR the election of Donald W. Barney and Herbert C. Klein to three-year terms as Trustees.
+The Board of Trustees recommends a vote FOR the election of Ronald J. Artinian, Alan L. Aufzien and Justin F. Meng to three-year terms as Trustees and the election of John A. Aiello to a two-year term as a Trustee.